Skip to content

 How does an SSD differ from an HDD?

-Because of their technological differences, HDDs tend to be more affordable and have larger capacities.
+While SSDs and HDDs are both popular types of non-volatile storage devices, their technological differences tend to make HDDs more affordable and give them larger capacities.
 On the other hand, SSDs tend to be faster, lighter, smaller, quieter, more durable, and more energy efficient.
 However, they also tend to be pricier and have lower capacities.

 How does an SSD differ from a flash drive?